 I think it’s verbs like introducir that threw me off; is it because that one is an irregular verb ending in ducir?
 Just that you highlight the consonant change, but not that the ending changes too?

 Regular -ir verbs end in í when conjugated in 1st person preterito indefinido.

-You can find the lesson here: Conjugate regular -er and -ir verbs in El Pretérito Indefinido (simple past)
+You can find the lesson here: Conjugate regular -er and -ir verbs in the preterite tense in Spanish (El Pretérito Indefinido)

 Spanish verbs that end in -ducir (traducir, introducir, producir...) belong to a group of verbs that have a specific irregular endings set.
 These are sometimes referred to as "pretéritos graves".
 Here is some information about this.

 There is also a lesson on how to conjugate these verbs.
 Here it is.